bgd-labs/aave-proposals-v3/src/20240429_AaveV2Ethereum_AAMPLSecondDistribution/AAMPLSecondDistribution.md

 ## Simple Summary

-A proposal for a follow-up distribution of 766’000 aUSDC from the Aave Collector to allow full withdrawals by aAMPL suppliers to Aave v2 Ethereum, consequence of the problem detected at the end of 2023.
+A proposal for a follow-up distribution of 766'436 aUSDC (762'604 aUSDC + 3'832 aUSDC angle labs fee) from the Aave Collector to allow full withdrawals by aAMPL suppliers to Aave v2 Ethereum, consequence of the problem detected at the end of 2023.

 ## Motivation